mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 }

 ```
-- To provide the administrator a table of products with links to check and edit, replace the contents of the `Products.cshtml` file with those shown below
+- To provide the administrator a table of products with links to check, edit and delete, replace the contents of the `Products.cshtml` file with those shown below

 ```
 @model IQueryable<Product>